• Skip to main content

 Instructions

-• In a large soup pot or dutch oven over medium heat, add olive oil and saute onion, celery, and carrot, season with salt and pepper.
+• In a large soup pot or Dutch oven over medium heat, add olive oil and saute onion, celery, and carrot, season with salt and pepper.
 Stir frequently, about 7 or 8 minutes.

 • Add heavy cream and puree the soup until very smooth using a hand-held immersion blender or transferring to a regular blender in batches.